Toronto Maple Leafs: Constructing an All Toronto-Born NHL Lineup

 Leafs Forwards:

-Jeff Skinner – Casey Cizikas – Tyler Toffoli
+Jeff Skinner – Casey Cizikas – Wayne Simmonds

-Reilly Smith – Zach Hyman – Connor Brown
+Reilly Smith – Zach Hyman – Tyler Toffoli

-Andrew Cogliano – Brandon Pirri – Josh Ho-Sang
+Andrew Cogliano – Brandon Pirri – Connor Brown

-Chris Stewart – Daniel Winnik – Tom Wilson
+Chris Stewart – Tom Wilson – Josh Ho-Sang

 The Leafs would be lacking centers up front, where Casey Cizikas, a fourth-liner, is the only true centerman.
 Subbing in down the middle with a secondary ability to play center is Zach Hyman and Brandon Pirri.
 Hyman only took 29 faceoffs in 2016-17, while Pirri took 243.
-Likewise, Daniel Winnik, who isn’t listed as even a secondary center by eliteprospects.com, took 21 faceoffs last year.
+Likewise, Tom Wilson, who isn’t listed as even a secondary center by eliteprospects.com, took just 11 faceoffs last year.

 As for expected production at center, Cizikas tallied 25 points in 59 games while averaging just 13:54 minutes per game, not exactly your ideal first-line center.
 Similarly, Hyman put up 28 points on a more respectable 16:41 per game.
 Total goals scored by Leafs’ centers based on 2016-17 production?
 A whopping 46 goals.

 Things look more promising for the Toronto Born Leafs along the wings.
-Jeff Skinner and Tyler Toffoli have both shown the ability to score 30 goals a year, while Reilly Smith and Connor Brown have both cracked the 20-goal plateau, giving the Leafs some solid depth.
+Jeff Skinner and Wayne Simmonds have both shown the ability to score 30 goals a year, while Reilly Smith and Tyler Toffoli have both cracked the 20-goal plateau, giving the Leafs some solid depth.
 If the wingers can pick up the play of some centers that are in over their head, the Leafs may be able to escape trouble.
 Hey, maybe this team isn’t so bad after all.

-Moving along into the bottom-six, Josh Ho-Sang gives the Leafs a wildcard who could potentially breakout in 2017-18.
+Moving along into the bottom-six, Connor Brown hit 20 goals in his rookie season and could just be scratching his potential.
 Alongside him, Andrew Cogliano is a Swiss Knife type of player who can fly and be relied upon in any situation.
-Prototypical fourth-liners, Chris Stewart and Tom Wilson round out a pretty decent bottom-six.
-With Joel Ward as a spare, this forward corps certainly isn’t great, but it’s got the potential to be average if the top-six could all have a strong season.
+Prototypical fourth-liners, Chris Stewart and Wilson round out a pretty decent bottom-six, while Josh Ho-Sang gives the Leafs a wildcard who could potentially breakout in 2017-18.
+With Daniel Winnik as a spare, this forward corps certainly isn’t great, but it’s got the potential to be average if the top-six wingers could all have strong seasons.
 In all, one could expect about 175 goals from this group, a fairly respectable mark to hit.

 Leafs Defencemen: